nitrico/LastAdapter/README.md

 * No need to write the adapter
 * No need to write the viewholders
 * No need to modify your model classes
-* No need to notify the adapter when data set changed
+* No need to notify the adapter when data set changes
 * Supports multiple view types
 * Optional Callbacks/Listeners
 * Very fast — no reflection